 Skip to main content

-A Worker task (also known as a Simple task) is used to run custom logic implemented in any language.
-The custom logic can be deployed anywhere and the Worker task requires an external worker for polling.
+A Worker task (Simple task) is used to run custom logic implemented in any language.
+The custom logic can be deployed anywhere, and the Worker task requires an external worker for polling.
+A worker is a service you run that polls Conductor for Worker tasks, executes them, and returns the results.

 Prerequisites